DIY Spring Crafts for Cricut, Silhouette, and More!

 When using jute or twine, it can often fray, so I tied a knot at the end of the string to help it feed through the cardstock pieces easier.
 Pull the twine all the way through the first hole, making it long enough that you can hang your banner.
 I don’t cut my string until I’m completely done with my project.

 Make Easy No-Sew Dollar Tree Easter Bunny Clothes

 These Dollar Tree Bunnies are so cute!
 Adding clothes to them brought out the cutest personalities and helped bring this Spring project together.
 And Bonus, it was so easy!

 First, let’s make the Bunny’s Dress!

 I started with some scrap material.
 The piece I used for the dress is 15″ long by 5 1/2″ tall.
 Iron your material, I used the EasyPress mini, and it worked great!
 Fold the edges to make seams and glue the seams down with hot glue.

-After you glue each seam measure in approximately 8 1/2″ and cut that piece.
-Once side will be the dress the other side you will use to make the straps for the dress.
+After you glue each seam, measure in approximately 8 1/2″ and cut that piece.
+One side will be the dress the other side you will use to make the straps for the dress.

 The fabric for the tie is approximately 10″ long by 3″ tall.
-Iron that smooth and then fold up the seams like you did for the dress and iron them so they stay.
+Iron that smooth, and then fold up the seams, as you did for the dress, and iron them, so they stay.

 That little piece is what I used to create the pocket on the front of the dress.
-I simply glued the bottom to the dress and slipped in the bunny!
-I added a bit more glue to the pocked to make sure it was all secure!
+I glued the bottom to the dress and slipped in the bunny!
+I added a bit more glue to the pocket to make sure it was all secure!

 There ya have it!
 Your easy Spring crafts are complete!